akbaritabar/QSS-2021-replication-of-methodology/README.md

 ## Cite as

 `Aliakbar Akbaritabar.
 (2021, April 1).
-Scripts needed to replicate methodology used in "A Quantitative View of the Structure of Institutional Scientific Collaborations Using the Example of Berlin" to appear in Quantitative Science Studies.
+Scripts needed to replicate methodology used in "A Quantitative View of the Structure of Institutional Scientific Collaborations Using the Example of Berlin" published in Quantitative Science Studies.
 (Version 1.0).
 Zenodo. http://doi.org/10.5281/zenodo.4657326`

 ## Preprint
 You can read a preprint of the manuscript here: